-He was one of the less ill-fated dwellers of Nebula City, Ahma contemplated while looking at the stately building.
-The Godocortex stood in complete darkness except the upper part of it; there, one could discern a few flickering lights that bore the appearance of distant stars.
+He was one of the less ill-fated dwellers of Nebula City, Ahma contemplated, still looking at the stately building.
+The Godocortex stood in complete darkness except the upper part of it; there, one could discern a few flickering lights that bore the appearance of distant fading stars.

-He should be glad that he was not indebted for life to MondoCash—the half-state half-private bank—and thus forced to pawn his thoughts at a Thought Factory, he thought; or, even worse, at a pawn machine, in exchange for a quick buck.
-He had a good place to live, and, fortunately, he was still able to hold a job: he was selling hope to people—redemptive tickets they were named.
+He should be glad that he was not indebted for life to MondoCash—the half-state, half-private bank—and thus forced to pawn his thoughts at a Thought Factory, he thought; or even worse, at a pawn machine, in exchange for a quick buck.
+He had a good place to live, and, fortunately, he was still able to hold a job: he was selling hope to people—redemptive tickets they were called.

 Suddenly, a lightning bolt came from between two merging thunderclouds.
 Even the sky seemed to copy and obey the doctrine of the presently defunct State.
 Three seconds later a thunder cracked, the infernal noise shaking the window glass.
-It sounded as if an explosion had taken place somewhere within Nebula City.
+It sounded as if an explosion had taken place somewhere within the city.

 There might be another revolt growing roots out there, Ahma thought and looked at the greenish droplets of rain that started maliciously tapping the panoramic window.